grantjo78/grantjo78.github.io/_posts/2022-05-04-arc-k8s-resources.md

 ### Step 5:

-Switch back to the Azure Portal and paste the token into the sign in box.
+Switch back to the Azure Portal and paste the token into the **Sign in** box.

 ![](/docs/assets/images/2022-05-04-arc-k8s-resources/arc-k8s-resources-token-paste.jpg)